Who wasPaula Rego

 "The Cadet and his Sister" inPaula Rego

-From the 1980s onwards, the artist abandoned collages and devoted herself to painting and figurative drawing, with the techniques used in full harmony with the thematic content of the works.
-“On that occasion, the gestural drawing made in ink, directly on the surface and the reduced palette of colors concentrated the artist's need to express herself directly and quickly.
-This requirement is partly justified by the influence of Dubuffet's Art Brut and the assumptions of surrealist automatism, two important references that marked his artistic trajectory.”
+From the 1980s onwards, the artist abandoned collages and devoted herself to painting and figurative drawing, and the techniques used were fully in harmony with the thematic content of the works.
+“On that occasion, the gestural drawing elaborated in ink, directly on the surface and the reduced palette of colors concentrated the artist's need to express herself directly and quickly.
+This requirement is justified in part by the influence of Dubuffet's Art Brut and by the assumptions of surrealist automatism, two important references that marked his artistic career.”